flutter/website/src/content/app-architecture/case-study/index.md

 title: Architecture case study
 short-title: Architecture case study
 description: >
-  A walk-through of an app that implements the recommended Flutter app architecture.
+  A walk-through of a Flutter app that implements the MVVM design pattern.
 prev:
   title: Guide to app architecture
   path: /app-architecture/guide